-Julian C. Chambliss is Professor of English with a Joint Appointment in History at Michigan State University.
+Julian C. Chambliss is Professor of English and Val Berryman Curator of History at MSU Museum at Michigan State University.
 In addition, he is a core participant in the MSU College of Arts & Letters’ Consortium for Critical Diversity in a Digital Age Research (CEDAR).

 Julian C. Chambliss is Professor of English at Michigan State University.
 Also, he is a core participant in the MSU College of Arts & Letters’ Consortium for Critical Diversity in a Digital Age Research (CEDAR).
 His research interests focus on race, identity, and power in real and imagined urban spaces.
 His recent writing has appeared in Frieze, Rhetoric Review, and Boston Review.
 An interdisciplinary scholar he has designed museum exhibitions, curated art shows, and created public history projects that trace community, identity, and power in the American South.
 His opinion and commentary on popular culture have appeared in the Los Angeles Times, National Public Radio (NPR), and Orlando Sentinel.
 He is a co-recipient of an Associated Colleges of the South (ACS) Mellon Foundation Faculty Renewal Grant for Project Mosaic: Zora Neale Hurston: A Multidisciplinary Exploration of African-American Culture, a project exploring African-American experience through the work and life of Zora Neale Hurston and ACS/R1 Grant for designing a Digital Literacy and Collaborative Learning workshop.
 He is co-editor and contributor for Ages of Heroes, Eras of Men: Superheroes and the American Experience, a book examining the relationship between superheroes and the American Experience (2013).
 His recent books, Assembling the Marvel Cinematic Universe: Essays on the Social, Cultural and Geopolitical Domain (2018) explore questions of culture, identity, and politics in the MCU and Cities Imagined: The African Diaspora in Media and History (2018) is a thematic reader that documents the African-American imaginary through primary and secondary sources focus on media and culture.
 Chambliss is co-producer and host for Every Tongue Got to Confess, a podcast examining communities of color, Florida Constitution Podcast, a limited series podcast exploring Florida Constitutional history, and Reframing History, a podcast exploring history and community.